Cherry Danish Croissant Bake

 Total Time 45 minutes

-Cherry Danish Croissant Bake is the ultimate sweet breakfast bake or dessert to feed a crowd with cherry pie filling, lemon, cream cheese, and vanilla.
+Cherry Danish Croissant Bake is the ultimate sweet breakfast bake or dessert to feed a crowd.
+You can even make it ahead for busy holidays!

 The next time you have family or guests staying at your house, an easy Breakfast Recipe like this is the perfect way to make a cherry danish to share.
 For more easy breakfast bakes try Chocolate Chip Croissant Casserole and Ham and Cheese Croissant Breakfast Casserole.